-Services that are covered for you What you must pay when you get these services Inpatient hospital care (continued) You can also find more information in a Medicare fact sheet called Are You a Hospital Inpatient or Outpatient?
+You can also find more information in a Medicare fact sheet called Are You a Hospital Inpatient or Outpatient?
 If You Have Medicare - Ask!
-This fact sheet is available on the Web at https://es.medicare.gov/publications/11435-Medicare-Hospital- Benefits.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
+This fact sheet is available on the Web at https://es.medicare.gov/publications/11435-Medicare-Hospital-Benefits.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
 TTY users call 1-877-486-2048.
 You can call these numbers for free, 24 hours a day, 7 days a week.

-Requires prior authorization Inpatient services in a psychiatric hospital Covered services include mental health care services that require a hospital stay.
-Our plan covers an unlimited number of days for an inpatient The following cost sharing is charged for each inpatient admission. hospital stay.
-You pay a \$275 copay per Requires prior authorization day for days 1 through 6.
-You pay a \$0 copay per day for days 7 and beyond. \$1,650 out-of-pocket limit every stay.
+Inpatient services in a psychiatric hospital\

+Covered services include mental health care services that require a hospital stay.

+Our plan covers an unlimited number of days for an inpatient hospital stay.

+You pay \$400 for each inpatient admission.

-SNF during a non-covered inpatient stay
+Inpatient stay: Covered services received in a hospital or SNF during a non-covered inpatient stay\